-Just as life happens for everyone else, so too does life happen for the H-1B worker.
-Having children, taking care of an ill relative, or being ill yourself all may require taking a leave of some weeks or months from work.
-Or, you may simpy want to take some time off for an extended vacation or other non-work pursuits.
-As an H-1B worker, however, you face important considerations regarding your immigration status, as discussed in this article.
+They say that "life happens," and that's no less true for an H-1B worker.
+Having children, taking care of an ill relative, or dealing with recovery from your own illness can all require taking a leave of weeks or months from work.
+Or, you might simply want to take some time off for an extended vacation or other non-work pursuits.
+As an H-1B worker, however, you face important considerations regarding the legality of your immigration status in the United States, as discussed in this article.

 As background, the H-1B visa is a work visa.
-At a basic level, this means that while you, as an H-1B worker, are in the U.S., you need to be not only working, but also getting paid to maintain lawful immigration status.
+At a basic level, this means that while you, as an H-1B worker, are in the U.S., you need to be not only working for your sponsoring employer, but also getting paid by that employer to maintain lawful immigration status.

-But what happens if you need to take an unpaid leave of absence of a sort that an employer normally would grant to any employee (in fact, may be legally required to grant), such as maternity leave or for an extended illness?
-What are the rules?
+But what happens if you need to take an unpaid leave of absence of a sort that an employer normally would grant to any employee (in fact, might be legally required to grant), such as maternity leave or for an extended illness?
+What are the rules for you?

 The usual one- or two-week vacation does not require any special documentation to explain or evidence a gap in employment.
 Many vacations are paid in any case, so the issue might never come up.